 VkusVill is a fascinating Russian business that is growing from a small, privately owned chain to a major regional family-run enterprise.
 A set of unique circumstances and innovations have enabled it to rapidly expand into a significant force.
-Although it is still not a major national player, the Russian supermarket is tapping into a higher-end market for natural foods that has not been given a modern commercial outlet before.
+Although it is still not a major national player, the Russian supermarket is tapping into a higher-end market for local, natural foods that has not been given a modern commercial outlet before.

 Above: Interview with VkusVill founder Andrey Krivenko.